Mallory Notting

 Worked closely with Movember on evaluations including the Social Innovators Challenge, a global initiative for men's social connectedness.
 Manages ethics protocols, supports funded projects across four countries, and has contributed to global knowledge community meetings in Canada and the UK.
 Also evaluated the Digital Social Connections Challenge, 'Dad in Progress' Podcast Series, and 'Family Man' digital product.

-Evaluation of ACT School Active Travel Programs
+Evaluation of ACT School Active Travel Program

 Led evaluation of the 10-year suite of programs to increase student active travel rates.
 Used robust methodology including surveys from nearly 2,000 students, parents and teachers, prior evaluation data, and updated pedestrian and traffic data.
 Report will inform transport, environment, and health programming.